Inhale

 “Okay,” I said.
 The longer I stood there, the further Lily would get away from me.
 “Thank you for speaking with me.”

-The buildings became farther apart until there were none, and I found myself alone between the mountains and the ocean.
+The buildings became farther apart until there were none, and at the north end of the island I found myself alone between the mountains and the ocean.
 Where was Lily?
 She and I had always worked out our differences.

-I made my way along the road to the island's west side.
+I made my way along the road to the island's western side.

-About the time I began to fear I was lost, I saw two white buildings on the right and a pier jutting from the shoreline ahead of me.
-A ferry was docked at the pier.
+When I began to fear I was lost, I saw a ferry docked at a pier jutting from the shoreline ahead of me.
 On the other side of the road, tucked against the green mountains, was a group of oriental buildings with colorful walls and tiled roofs.
-A bus from the ornate buildings crossed the road before me on its way to the dock.
+A bus from the ornate buildings crossed the road before me on its way to the ferry.

-I pedaled up the inclined road until I came to a parking lot and bike rack facing the buildings.
+I pedaled up the inclined road toward the buildings until I reached a parking lot.
+A row of bike racks facing the buildings.
 All the bicycles on the island looked the same, so I couldn’t tell if one of them was Lily’s.
 I needed to find our hotel because the staff at the front desk would have known if Lily had checked in.

-My crew back home would have liked to hear about Nadeloi and its ornate buildings that weren’t just structures but were works of art surrounded by meticulous landscaping and statues of people and animals.
-I would have brought my camera, but Lily told me they weren’t allowed in Nadeloi.
+My crew back home would have liked to hear about Nadeloi and its ornate buildings, which weren’t just structures but works of art surrounded by meticulous landscaping and plants trimmed in the shape of people and animals.
+I would have brought my cell phone or camera, but Lily told me they weren’t allowed in Nadeloi.

-An elderly Asian worker dressed in black stood behind his counter.
+In the first building, I found an elderly Asian worker dressed in black standing behind a counter.
 I asked him, “Where is the Yoi Otoko Hotel?”

 He left to speak with a female worker who was also dressed in black.
 They spoke in a language I didn’t understand.
 He returned and then gestured to his right with his hand.